 Filling - only typically used on your side or back teeth, as opposed to your front teeth as it needs a hollow area to attach to.
-A filling will only be applied to adult teeth.

 Dental crown - a 'cap’ shaped like a tooth is placed over the cracked tooth (more so with a chipped molar) to cover it to improve its appearance.
 This will have to be done multiple times if you have lots of chipped teeth.
 Temporary crowns are made at your local dentist whereas permanent crowns are made in a dental lab first, before being applied by your dentist.

 With this in mind, it may take several appointments with your oral health professional to ensure that the procedure is complete.
 This can become a lengthy and costly affair, possibly setting you back thousands.